datathings/greycat-sdk-web/libs/std/core/index.md

   <Badge type="warning" text="@json_attr(&quot;data&quot;, &quot;Array&lt;Array&lt;T&gt;&gt;&quot;)" title="Describes the property name and type when serialized to JSON" />
 </div>

+Table are specialize data structure to organize elements of any type in a two dimentional structure.
+Can be specialize be a generatic type T.

 ### [TableColumnMeta](./type.TableColumnMeta.md)
+Meta data associated to a Table column.
+These meta data can represent basic statistics for column that handle only numerical values

 ### [Tensor](./type.Tensor.md)